McCowat's Farm: Description

 The cane barracks are a long, low-set building located at the front (northern) end of the property.
 They are constructed of bush posts with hardwood rails, clad in corrugated iron with no internal lining.
 The external iron has been painted red and the roof is galvanized iron.
 A bedroom wing runs east/west containing five bedrooms with internal partitions of corrugated iron, each opening onto a north facing verandah.
 Each room has a window on the southern side consisting of timber frames lined with corrugated iron, hinged as awning sashes.
 The north/south wing contains one large room which forms the kitchen and dining area, which also opens onto the northern verandah.
 A large 10-person table constructed of 2 boards, each 55 cm wide, is present in the dining area.

+Rainforest

 The rainforest covers approximately two thirds of the property and forms an impression of a green curtain to the west of the farming complex.
-Typical species that make up this type of rainforest are described as Acmena graveolens, Alstonia scholaris, Archontophoenix alexandrae, Argyrodendron peralatum, Backhousia bancroftii, Beilschmiedia tooram, Castanospermum australe, Cryptocarya corrugata, C. grandis, C. hypospodia, C. mackinnoniana, Diploglottissmithii, Dysoxylum papuanum, D. parasiticum, D. pettigrewianum, Elaeocarpus angustifolius, Endiandra palmerstonii, E. pubens, E. sankeyana, Ficus racemosa, F. septica, Gmelina fasciculiflora, Helici nortoniana, Intsia bijuga, Musgravea heterphylla, Myristica muelleri, Palaquium galactoxylum, Syzigium cormiflorum and S. kuranda.
+Typical species that make up this type of rainforest are described as Acmena graveolens, Alstonia scholaris, Archontophoenix alexandrae, Argyrodendron peralatum, Backhousia bancroftii, Beilschmiedia tooram, Castanospermum australe, Cryptocarya corrugata, C. grandis, C. hypospodia, C. mackinnoniana, Diploglottis smithii, Didymocheton papuanus, D. pettigrewianus, Elaeocarpus angustifolius, Endiandra palmerstonii, E. pubens, E. sankeyana, Epicharis parasitica, Ficus racemosa, F. septica, Gmelina fasciculiflora, Helici nortoniana, Intsia bijuga, Musgravea heterophylla, Myristica muelleri, Palaquium galactoxylum, Syzygium cormiflorum, and S. kuranda.
 Miss McCowat reports that no tracks are present into the rainforest on her property as this is the best way to preserve the rainforest flora and fauna.